CoolGuy158-Git/CoolGuy158-Git/README.md

 ---
 ## Who am I?

 Hey there!
 I am CoolGuy158!
-Im a python developer who loves opensource!!!
+Im a 13 yo python developer who loves opensource!!!
 I have a huge interest in programming, I don't have one goal e.g. (Ai dev, Os dev, etc) rather I want to learn as much as I can not just so I can act cool and stuff, but also for the thrill and fun!

 Here are my interests outside of programming:
 - Gaming (Minecraft, Geometry dash, and more!)